Iterative properties of birational rowmotion: The Pl u cker-Ptolemy relation

 (Convention \ref{conv.attach} can be found in Section \ref{sect.dominance}.)

 Proposition \ref{prop.pluecker.pluecker} is easily seen to be a consequence of \cite[(QR)]{kleiman-laksov} in the case when $\mathbb{K}$ is a field and the vectors $w_{1}$, $w_{2}$, $...$, $w_{u+1}$ span the $\mathbb{K}$-vector space $\mathbb{K}^{u}$.
 It is moreover easy to deduce its general validity from the fact that it holds in this case (by Zariski density, since it is a polynomial identity in the entries of $A$ and in the coordinates of the vectors $w_{i}$).
-However, we will give a proof of Proposition \ref{prop.pluecker.pluecker} here in order to keep this paper self-contained.
+However, we will give a proof of Proposition \ref{prop.pluecker.pluecker} here in order to keep this paper self-contained.\footnote{Update (2022): A nicer proof of Proposition \ref{prop.pluecker.pluecker} can be found in Theorem 6.150 of \href{https://arxiv.org/abs/2008.09862v2}{Darij Grinberg, \textit{Notes on the combinatorial fundamentals of algebra} (arXiv:2008.09862v2)}.
+(Apply the latter theorem to the $u\times\left( u+1\right) $-matrix $B=\left( w_{1}\mid w_{2}\mid...\mid w_{u+1}\right) $.)}

 Before we prove Proposition \ref{prop.pluecker.pluecker}, let us recall two known facts:

 \begin{proposition} Let $\mathbb{K}$ be a commutative ring.
 Let $n$ be a positive integer.
 Let $B\in\mathbb{K}^{n\times n}$.
 Then,